MatthAlex/RomanNumerals/README.md

 To propagate through all tests despite STOP errors run `make check -k` instead.
 Jenkins *should* have this enabled.

 This will compile all tests and run them.
-Any invalid exit codes will be picked up, Jenkins included.
+Any invalid exit codes will be picked up, Jenkins as well.

+## Building documentation with FORD

+Installation instructions can be found [here](https://github.com/Fortran-FOSS-Programmers/ford).

+The relevant project file is `ford.md`.

+To produce documentation run: `ford ford.md`.

+Documentation will be built under `/doc/`.

+Read `index.html` with any browser.